 - Add a ½ teaspoon to a sink full of cool water to wash fruits and veggies before eating.
 Soak for 5 minutes and rinse.
 Add a teaspoon to hot water and you have dish soap.

-- Dilute 1-1 with water in a spray bottle for a basic all purpose cleaner for the kitchen or bathroom.
+- Add 1 tablespoon per cup of water in a spray bottle for a basic all purpose cleaner for the kitchen or bathroom.
 Add a sprinkle of baking soda before you spray and you have a gentle sink or tub scrub.
-(Again, follow with a vinegar rinse on granite or stainless for shine- we love this paired with a Swedish Dishcloth.
+Follow with a vinegar rinse on granite or stainless for shine- we love this paired with a Swedish Dishcloth.

 - 3 to 4 tablespoons makes a lovely laundry detergent that’s approved for even the most sensitive skin.
 Add baking soda or borax for a boost if you’re washing extra stinky loads (gym clothes etc.)